bitnami/charts/bitnami/apisix/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+### Update credentials

+The Bitnami APISIX chart, when upgrading, reuses the secret previously rendered by the chart or the one specified in `auth.existingSecret`.
+To update credentials, use one of the following:

+- Run `helm upgrade` specifying a new password in `dashboard.password`
+- Run `helm upgrade` specifying a new secret in `dashboard.existingSecret`

 ### Deployment modes

 Apache APISIX supports [multiple deployment modes](https://apisix.apache.org/docs/apisix/deployment-modes/).
 The Bitnami APISIX chart deploys the `decoupled` mode by default, but it is possible to deploy in `traditional` or `standalone` modes as well.